Cao1014/2022_Smart_Car/README.md

-# 2022 TDPS
+# 2022 Smart Car
-This repository includes the electrical designs of TDPS, Glasgow College, UESTC, 2022 by Group01 Team03.
+This repository includes the electrical designs of a smart car designed by in 2022.

 (Note: _Computer Vision_ is not within the scope, sorry &#x1F915;)
 ## Software:
 _Altium Designer_ 22.0.2 with student license